raspberrypilearning/microbit-plot-graph/en/step_1.md

 })
 ```

 You will need to add the maximum value to be plotted on the graph.
-Replace the `0` to the right of the `plot bar graph`{:class='microbitled'} block with your maximum value.
+Replace the second `0` in the `plot bar graph`{:class='microbitled'} block with your maximum value.

 In this example, 1023 has been used, which is the maximum value of acceleration in mg that can be sensed by the accelerometer.
 The maximum value will be different for other sensors.